Autoracing Club Bratislava

 Autoracing Club Bratislava, also known as ARC Bratislava, is an auto racing team based in Slovakia.
 The team is led by Miro Konôpka, who has been driving for the team since its inception.
-ARC Bratislava are currently known for competing in the Asian Le Mans Series and also the FIA World Endurance Championship, where they lasted for two seasons in the LMP2 Pro-Am class, joining the series in 2021.
+ARC Bratislava are best known for competing in the FIA World Endurance Championship's short-lived LMP2 Pro-Am class and also the Asian Le Mans Series, where they spent nine consecutive seasons between 2015 and 2024, with the team set to return for the 2025–26 season.
 The team has competed in various FIA, ACO or SRO-sanctioned championships throughout its existence, using various prototypes or GT cars.
+They are also semi-regular visitors of the 24H Series.

-ARC Bratislava also compete in the local ESET V4 Cup, where Konôpka is a three-time overall champion.
-The team has been active on the esports scene as well, recently joining the new Le Mans Virtual Series.
+ARC Bratislava also compete on the local scene, most notably in the FIA Central European Zone Circuit Championship and specifically in its derived championship called the GT Cup Series (previously known as the ESET V4 Cup or the ESET Cup Series), where Konôpka is a three-time overall champion.

+ARC Bratislava have been active on the esports scene as well, competing in the Le Mans Virtual Series in both seasons of this championship between 2021 and 2023.

 History

 The team was formed in 1997 by Miro Konôpka and Dušan Vysloužil to boost their racing efforts.
 After initially competing in local series, the team has since moved onto international competition.
 The team has competed in various forms of motorsport like hill climb racing, rallying but most importantly circuit racing.
 Their first notable international entry was the 2003 Porsche Supercup.
 In 2005, the team entered the FIA GT Championship, staying there until the 2009 season.
 The team has also competed twice in the American Le Mans Series, entering the 2007 and 2008 editions of 12 Hours of Sebring, as well as making a one-off appearance in the 2009 Le Mans Series.